bridgetownrb/bridgetown/bridgetown-website/src/_docs/first-steps-for-newbies.md

 ## A custom collection

-If you want to create a custom collection (let's say for your documentation), you will need to initialize it in the `config/initializers.rb` file.
+If you want to create a custom collection (let's say "Docs" for your documentation), you will need to initialize it in the `config/initializers.rb` file.
 (See [detailed instructions here](https://www.bridgetownrb.com/docs/collections#custom-collections).)

 ```ruby
 Bridgetown.configure do |config|